Golden-Armor-Studios/BattleDawnPro/readme.md

 3. Validate Firestore interactions against a staging environment whenever possible.
 4. Open a PR with a concise summary, screenshots (if UI changes), and testing notes.

-Thanks for building BattleDon with us!
+Thanks for building BattleDawnPro with us!
 Together we keep the live ops pipeline tight, safe, and fast.
 If you have questions, ping the team in Discord or reach out via the developer portal.